Gonzaga University | 502 East Boone Avenue | Spokane, WA 99258-0102 | (800) 986.9585

 In order to complete a degree, Gonzaga requires at least 128 semester credits.
 Students who wish to complete their degree in four years must average at least 32 credits per year, or 16 credits per semester on average.
 Students in engineering and special education programs should anticipate 18 and 17 credit semesters in order to complete those programs in four years.
 Each credit of in-class time generally requires at least 2 hours of out-of-class study per week, so a semester schedule of 16 credits will compose an average and balanced week of academic work.
 Full-time student standing is anywhere between 12 and 18 credits per semester.

 All students who major in the College of Arts & Sciences take a foreign language or foreign culture (FC) course for at least one semester as a core requirement.
-Foreign language is not a core requirement of the Schools of Business Administration, Engineering & Applied Science, Education or Professional Studies (Nursing, Human Physiology).
+Foreign language is not a core requirement of the Schools of Business Administration, Engineering & Applied Science, Education or Nursing and Human Physiology.
 However, mastery of a foreign language is a significant enhancement to a well-rounded education, so students in all disciplines with interest in languages are encouraged to include language study in their program.
-Free to take a language other than the one(s) you studied in high school.
+Feel free to take a language other than the one(s) you studied in high school.
 Introductory courses are available in all languages taught at GU with no expectation of previous study, so be adventurous!

 All students must complete at least one semester of mathematics in order to graduate from Gonzaga.
 Many majors and/or areas of concentration require more extensive mathematics coursework as well.
 Depending on your chosen area of study, you will be placed in mathematics when and if it is necessary to the timely completion of your academic program.

 English 101 (English Composition) is a University Core requirement, meaning all students, regardless of major, must complete this course.
 Students may earn college level credit for English Composition prior to enrolling at Gonzaga.
-If you have taken any transfer credit work, please indicate this in your registration survey, which will be available May 1st through June 1st.
+If you have taken any transfer credit work, please indicate this in your registration survey, which will be available in May.